rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 Computing bipolar-valued weak Condorcet winners and loosers ...........................................................

-The relation attribute of a given outranking digraph :math:`G(X,R)` is an evident example of a bpv-set.
+The relation attribute of a given outranking digraph :math:`G(X,R)` is an evident example of a bipolar-valued set, a *bpv-set* for short.
 And the epistemic fusion operators may for instance be used for computing the bpv-set of *non ambiguous weak Condorcet winners and losers* of such a digraph *G* [28]_.
 The :py:class:`~digraphs.Digraph` class provides therefore the :py:meth:`~digraphs.Digraph.computeBpvCondorcetWinners` method as shown in :numref:`CondorcetWinners1` Line 5.

 .. code-block:: pycon
    :caption: Computing the bpv-set of the weak Condorcet winner(s)